immcantation/tigger/docs/topics/inferGenotype.md

 assigned to a single sample sequence are rare among unmutated sequences but may result if nucleotides for certain positions are not available.
 Calls containing multiple alleles are treated as belonging to all groups.
-If `novel_df` is provided, all sequences that are assigned to the same starting allele as any novel germline allele will have the novel germline allele appended to their assignent prior to searching for unmutated sequences.
+If `novel` is provided, all sequences that are assigned to the same starting allele as any novel germline allele will have the novel germline allele appended to their assignent prior to searching for unmutated sequences.